 We are working on agreements between EES and EFS to outsource to EFS $90 million of DSM projects and O&M on energy assets.
 (Lawyers: M. Maynard, A. Wu; Clients: M. Dobler, O. Pagan; Outside Counsel: H. Haltom of Andrews & Kurth)

-C. Lobster Projects.
+C. Non Standard DSM Projects.

 We are negotiating preliminary design service agreements with Jacobs Engineering and AMEC for large [$20-50 million] projects for industrial customers such as IMC.
-We are working on a form of EPC contract for “lobster” projects.
-(Lawyers: M. Maynard, A. Wu; Clients: O. Peck, M. Dobler, O. Pagan.
+We are working on a form of EPC contract for these large projects.
+(Lawyers: M. Maynard, A. Wu; Clients: O. Peck, M. Dobler, O. Pagan; Outside Counsel: D. Inoff of Andrews & Kurth).

 D. Enron Building O&M.